- Home to LMIC

-Average annual pay (available on this website) produced by the Quarterly Census of Employment and Wages (QCEW) program is computed by dividing total annual pay of employees covered by unemployment insurance programs by the average monthly number of these employees.
+Average annual pay (available on this website) produced by the Quarterly Census of Employment and Wages (QCEW) program is computed by dividing total annual pay of employees covered by reemployment assistance programs by the average monthly number of these employees.
 In addition to salaries, average annual pay data include bonuses, the cash value of meals and lodging when supplied, tips and other gratuities, and, in some states, employer contributions to certain deferred compensation plans such as 401(k) plans, and stock options.
 Monthly employment is based on the number of workers who worked during or received pay for the pay period including the 12th of the month.
 With few exceptions, all employees of covered firms are reported, including production and sales workers, corporation officials, executives, supervisory personnel, and clerical workers.
 Workers on paid vacations and part-time workers also are included.

 Average annual pay is affected by the ratio of full-time to part-time workers as well as the number of individuals in high-paying and low-paying occupations.
 When comparing average annual pay levels between industries and/or states, these factors should be taken into consideration.
 Annual pay data only approximate annual earnings because an individual may not be employed by the same employer all year or may work for more than one employer.
 Also, year-to-year changes in average annual pay can result from a change in the proportion of employment in high- and low-wage jobs, as well as from changes in the level of average annual pay.